Want to do this holiday Guided?

 Before leaving Vejer, don’t miss visiting the Alcázar, the charming Plaza de España, and enjoying a morning coffee at La Corredera, where you can take in stunning views of the sun rising over Africa!

 The route then descends toward the Barbate marshes, a natural area of great ecological value, home to migratory birds and native species.
-This open, wet landscape offers a unique visual experience, with wide views contrasting with the hills of the Cádiz countryside.
+This open, wet landscape provides a striking contrast to the surrounding Cádiz hills, offering expansive, memorable views.

 After crossing the marshes, you’ll pass through the town of Barbate along its seaside promenade before continuing toward Cape Trafalgar.
 You’ll gradually climb up to the Torre del Tajo, passing the Cliff Trail in the Breña Natural Park, a protected area with vast pine forests, cliffs, and spectacular views of the Atlantic Ocean.